Moinak Choudhury

 Moinak's publications also focus on the relations between nature, labor, and the production of space.

-At Georgia Tech, Moinak's classes have approached multimodal composition with a focus on topics such as 1) The Histories and Cultures of Automation and 2) Global Texts and the Environment
+His multimodal composition courses focus on topics such as 1) The Histories and Cultures of Automation and 2) Global Texts and the Environment.

 Education: